research-software-directory/documentation/docs/maintain-organisation.md

 The RSD supports common image formats, e.g. jpg, png or svg.

 ::: tip
-If possible, please upload an __SVG__ version of your organisation's logo for optimal visual presentation within the Helmholtz RSD.
+If possible, please upload an __SVG__ version of your organisation's logo for optimal visual presentation within the RSD.
 :::

 ### Edit About Section